dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 ### [Without dependency injection](#tab/without-di)

 > [!NOTE]
-> This feature was introduced in EF Core 6.0.
+> Pooling without dependency injection was introduced in EF Core 6.0.

 To use `DbContext` pooling without dependency injection, initialize a `PooledDbContextFactory` and request context instances from it: